 All information about the suspected abuse or disclosure, or concern about radicalisation, will be recorded on the Logging a concern form as soon as possible after the event.
 The record should include:

-The record will be given to the Club’s CPO who will decide on the appropriate course of action.
+The record will be uploaded to CPOMS and the Club’s CPO who will decide on the appropriate course of action.
 For concerns about child abuse, the CPO will contact Social Care.
 The CPO will follow up all referrals to Social Care in writing within 48 hours.
 If a member of staff thinks that the incident has not been dealt with properly, they may contact Social Care directly.
 For minor concerns regarding radicalisation, the CPO will contact the Local Safeguarding Children Board (LSCB) or Local Authority Prevent Co-ordinator.

 For more serious concerns the CPO will contact the Police on the non-emergency number (101), or the anti-terrorist hotline on 0800 789 321.
 For urgent concerns the CPO will contact the Police using 999.